African swine fever

 - Ensure that visitors to your animal pens use protective clothing and wash their hands when they enter the pens.

-- Avoid, if possible, the introduction to any animal of roughage from areas where African swine fever is present.
+- Avoid, if possible, the introduction to any animal of roughage, straw or grain from areas where African swine fever is present.

-- If you have bought roughage or straw from a country where African swine fever is present, and you find animal remains in the roughage which cannot be definitely identified as not coming from wild boar, you need to contact our staff at the animal health unit. foderdjurprodukter@jordbruksverket.se
+- If you have bought roughage , straw or grain from a country where African swine fever is present, and in this material you find animal remains in the roughage which cannot be definitely identified as not coming from wild boar or pigs, you need to contact our staff at the animal health unit. foderdjurprodukter@jordbruksverket.se

 What hunters can do